gz-yuyi/dianxin_auto_train/README.md

 uv run python main.py check-service --host 127.0.0.1 --port 8000
 ```

-The worker automatically sets its concurrency by counting visible GPUs (`GPU_VISIBLE_DEVICES` / `CUDA_VISIBLE_DEVICES`); if none are exposed it falls back to a single CPU worker.
+The worker automatically sets its concurrency from `GPU_VISIBLE_DEVICES` / `CUDA_VISIBLE_DEVICES`; if these are unset it falls back to a single CPU worker.
 Each worker process pins itself to a single GPU so only one training task runs on any given GPU at a time.

 ### APIs
 The service exposes REST endpoints under `/api/v1/training/tasks`.
 Key operations: